-Attachments: May 23, 2 019 Engagement Letter Action Requested: ☐ Information Only
+Attachments: May 23, 2019 Engagement Letter Action Requested: ☐ Information Only

-A motion to recommend that the Executive Board authorize the Executive Director to execute an engagement letter with Colby and Powell PLC to perform auditing services for the Fiscal Year ending June 30, 2019.
+A motion to authorize the Executive Director to execute the engagement letter with Colby and Powell PLC to perform auditing services for the Fiscal Year ending June 30, 2019.

 1535 VV.
-Harvard Avenue, Suite 101· Gilbert, Arizona 85233
+Harvard Avenue, Suite 101 · Gilbert, Arizona 85233